Dept Chair – Jeanine Caldaro: firstname.lastname@example.org

 Honors/AP/IB guidelines (requirements & procedures), articulations & dual enrollments:

-General Academic courses moving to Honors – earn an 80 or higher in general academic course the previous year
+General Academic courses moving to Honors – recommended 80% or higher in general academic course the previous year